 She is in the legal team appointed to assist international clients in various business investments, the most recent in Helsinki, Finland, which involves ongoing discussions with entrepreneurs, city council members and political leaders of different parties.

-She is currently pursuing her Masters in Commercial Law at the University of Malaya.
+She is currently pursuing her Master in Commercial Law at the University of Malaya.